 Discrimination of any kind, explicitly including gender or gender-specific discrimination, is not tolerated at IGB.
 To ensure that inclusiveness is practised at all levels and in all IGB activities and actions, continuous alertness is necessary.
 Where necessary, a change in culture needs to be achieved.
 This begins with an exchange of views on behaviour that is perceived as discriminatory or degrading, and ultimately leads to behavioural changes.
 If necessary this cultural change can be enforced by sanctions.
-In order to initiate this important process, the director is advised by the diversity group and the Equal Opportunities Officer.
+In order to initiate this important process, the director is advised by the Diversity and Inclusion Group and the equal opportunities officers.
 The aim is to establish a clear statement and binding actions against any discrimination and harassment.
+To this end, a Diversity action plan is currently being developed to become active during the course of 2022.

 All employees, but especially group leaders, must be sensitised to gender-specific discrimination in order to be able to act preventively.
-A further aim is to inform affected people about the complaint office under the AGG (General Equal Treatment Act) and to provide contact persons, procedures and structures for conflict solution.
-Discriminating persons should be made aware of their actions and possible sanctions.
-This transparency lowers the inhibition threshold for complaints and facilitates a quick, fair and comprehensible solution of the problem in each individual case.
-This topic will also be addressed at the welcome day, held twice a year for new employees.